 Please note that Cocoa Pebbles are also labeled gluten-free and safe to consume on a gluten-free diet.

-Are Lucky Charms Gluten-Free?
+(12) Lucky Charms

 I put Lucky Charms to the Nima test, and Nima was all smiles.
 This means Nima didn’t find any hidden gluten.